Pylons/pyramid/docs/narr/hybrid.rst

 Registering a Default View for a Route That Has a ``view`` Attribute
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: As of :app:`Pyramid` 1.1 this issue is deprecated along with
+.. warning:: As of :app:`Pyramid` 1.1 this section is slated to be removed in
-    the ability to add views directly to the :term:`route configuration`.
+   a later documentation release because the the ability to add views
+   directly to the :term:`route configuration` by passing a ``view`` argument
+   to ``add_route`` has been deprecated.

 It is an error to provide *both* a ``view`` argument to a :term:`route
 configuration` *and* a :term:`view configuration` which names a
 ``route_name`` that has no ``name`` value or the empty ``name`` value.
 For
-example, this pair of declarations will generate a "conflict" error at
+example, this pair of declarations will generate a conflict error at startup
-startup time.
+time.

 .. code-block:: python
    :linenos: